 The number of self-supported, ultra-distance bikepacking races is growing rapidly.
-The following list contains some of the more major events that traverse a country or continent (in addition to the Transcontinental Race, Trans Am Bike Race and Indian Pacific Wheel Race which each have their own pages on this site).
-A more complete list of races is maintained as a sticky thread at Bikepacking.net.
+The following list contains some of the more major events that traverse a country or continent (in addition to the Transcontinental Race (TCR), Trans Am Bike Race and Indian Pacific Wheel Race which each have their own pages on this site).
+Other race lists include the sticky thread at Bikepacking.net and a page at Bikepacking.com.

 - The Tour Divide is a mountain bike race across the Rocky Mountains from Canada through the USA to the Mexican border.
 It is regarded as the first bikepacking race of this nature, having first been run as a mass-start race in 2008 (Wikipedia article).